5T33Z0/Clover-Crate/ACPI/README.md

 ## Reset Address / Reset Value

 These two parameters serve a common purpose - to fix restart.
 They should be present in the `FACP`/`FADT` table, but that's not always the case.
-Sometimes the table is shorter than expected, so the values are missing.
-In OpenCore, the equivalent is `FadtEnableReset`.
+Sometimes the table is shorter than expected, so both values are missing.
+In OpenCore, the equivalent is `ACPI/Quirks/FadtEnableReset`.

 - `Reset Address`: lets you change the `Address` in `Reset Register` section of the `FACP` table (example):